Tupolev Tu-142: Operational history

 For the twelve-month period starting from May 1987, the Indian Navy sent 40 pilots and observers, 16 technical officers and 128 sailors to Riga for training.
 On 30 March 1988, the first three Tu-142s arrived at the Indian naval air station of INS Hansa, Goa, after a flight from Simferopol (Gvardeyskoye Air Base) in the Crimean peninsula.
 On 13 April two more aircraft arrived, prior to the commissioning of INAS 312, the operator of Indian Tu-142s; by the end of October the fleet of eight Tu-142s was delivered.
+Indian Naval Air Arm Il-38's, Breguet Alize's and Tu-142's were involved in the search of a hijacked cargo ship Progress Light during Operation Cactus on 4 July 1988.
+They helped direct gunfire from the frigates INS Godavari and INS Betwa during the engagement with Sri Lankan mercenary forces.

 In May 1992, the squadron was relocated to its current operating base at INS Rajali on the Indian east coast.
 The Tu-142s were replaced by twelve smaller Boeing P-8Is.
 The Indian Navy retired the last three operational aircraft on 29 March 2017.

-In 2020, two Tupolev Tu-142s were intercepted by RAF Typhoons near British Airspace.
+In 2020, two Tu-142s were intercepted by RAF Typhoons near British Airspace.

 In August 2023, a Tu-142 Bear-F and Bear-J were intercepted by RAF Typhoons north of Shetland.

+On 30 May 2026, the Ukrainian Unmanned Systems Forces (USF) said that it had destroyed two Russian Tu-142s in a drone strike on an airfield in Taganrog, Rostov Oblast.
+The USF released a video of the operation, which also reportedly destroyed an Iskander missile system.
+Both were possibly unflyable prior to the strike.